higuima/higuima/README.md

 ### Hi there 👋
 I'm a data scientist in the making.

-- 🔭 I’m currently working at Itaú as a data scientist junior analyst
+- 🔭 I’m currently working at Itaú as a data scientist
-- 🌱 I’m currently learning data manipulation with python and sql
+- 🌱 I’m currently learning how to create a multilabel model
 - 💬 Ask me about differential equations
 - 📫 How to reach me: higuima13@gmail.com
 - 😄 Pronouns: she/her